iter8-tools/iter8-controller/docs/tutorials/canary.md

 reviews-v3-rollout   Canary   [reviews]   Progressing   false          reviews-v3     IterationUpdate: Iteration 0/8 completed
 ```

-At approximately 15 second intervals, you should see the interation number change.
+At approximately 15 second intervals, you should see the iteration number change.
 Traffic will gradually be shifted (in 20% increments) from version *v2* to version *v3*.
 iter8 will quickly identify that the best version is the candidate, `reviews-v3` and that it is confident that this choice will be the final choice (by indicating that a *winner* has been found):

 ```bash